Choose from a wide range of products : Desktops, Laptops, Printer, MacBook etc.

 What can Extended Reality be used for?

 In terms of industry use, almost 50% of XR is currently used in education.
-Google Expeditions allow pupils to sit in their classroom and experience places they could never hope to visit on a school day trip.
+The interactive technology Google Expeditions allow pupils to sit in their classroom and experience virtual worlds.
 Similarly, apps such as Unimersiv totally immerse students in the sights and sounds of a foreign culture and language, which is proven to aid learning and development.
 Indeed, 9 out of 10 teachers in the UK recognise that XR technologies would be a benefit in classroom teaching.

 Aside from educational applications, XR technology is also being used in design, architecture and engineering.
 Due to the possible application areas of virtual reality, architects can create 1:1 scale models of their projects, which they can then explore, manipulate and test before commencing the build.
 Similarly, automotive engineers sculpt new cars and engines in Virtual Reality suites, which brings down the cost of building numerous real-world prototypes.

 The many possible VR uses are also helping fashion retailers allow consumers to customise their own garments, as well as building virtual shops so customers can browse their goods from the comfort of their own home.
-Global furniture makers are using Augmented Reality to allow customers to try out new furniture in their own homes before completing their purchase.
+Global furniture makers are using AR technology to allow customers to try out new furniture in their own homes before completing their purchase.